newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bank-account.md

 name: Open a Business Bank Account
 id: bank-account
 ---
-A business bank account is meant to separate your business finances from your personal expenses with the purpose of keeping accurate, organized accounting records for tax purposes and business operations.
+A business bank account separates your business finances from your personal expenses.
+This helps you have more accurate and organized accounting records for tax purposes and business operations.

+Most banks will let you open a business account, but it's always a good idea to compare services and fees.

 ---
-### Application Needs
+### To Open a Business Account, Bring Your:

 * `EIN|ein`